arminHadzic/arminHadzic.github.io/about.md

 nav_order: 2
 ---

 Welcome to my website, my name is Armin Hadzic and I work on computer vision research.
-I am currently a graduate student at the University of Kentucky studying Computer Science.
+I am a graduate student at the University of Kentucky studying Computer Science.
+Currently, I am advised by Dr. Nathan Jacobs and work at the University of Kentucky Computer Vision laboratory.

 # Research Interests:
 Developing **deeping learning** methods to address challenges in latent information representation from multiple sources, including pointclouds images, and audio.
 More generally, I am interested in **deep learning**, **computer vision**, **reinforcement learning**, **artificial intelligence**, **remote sensing**, and **robotics**.